Code-Institute-Submissions/Campaign/README.md

 ----------------
 ### CREDIT

 * Credit to Code Institute as it is the course I am taking - I have showed in my annotation that I understand it all and also personalised it a lot to my needs.
-I used it to follow methods on how to build up a site using Flask.
+I used it as a base for my site and to follow methods on how to build up a site using Flask.
 * Images were sourced from Pixabay (a free royalty-free images site) or created myself.

 ----------------